dineshchhantyal/chart_gizmo/docs/cli/pie.md

 # Pie Chart CLI

 The `csv-pie-gizmo` command-line tool allows you to quickly create pie and donut charts from CSV data files.
+It's based on the [PieChart API](../api/pie.md).

 ## Basic Usage